Graduate Prize 2023

 A maximum of three prizes will be awarded.

-The winners will each receive a prize of £500 and will be invited to present their work at the RDM Symposium in March 2022.
+The winners will each receive a prize of £500 and will be invited to present their work at the 2024 RDM Symposium.